ulfschneider/afova/README.md

 - `{{constraint}}` for the violated constraint, and
 - `{{type}}` for the controls value of the type attribute.

-afova will apply English fallback messages in case you do not use your own constraint violation messages,
+afova will apply English fallback messages in case you do not use your owna constraint violation messages,

 ## Collecting messages for the form